lubuntu-team/manual/source/3/3.2/3.2.15/users_and_groups.rst

 Chapter 3.2.15 Users and Groups
 ===============================

-Users and groups lets you manage user and group settings on your system.
+Users and Groups lets you manage user and group settings on your system.

 Usage
 ------